-So I’ve been offline for a while.
-I’m fine now but I actually had a nervous breakdown last fall.
-There were many factors contributing to it, but the main one was that I stopped being able to sleep through the night.
+So I’ve been offline for a while, the main reason being that I stopped being able to sleep through the night.
 My husband deployed overseas, leaving me completely alone with 19-month-old twins in a neighborhood where break-ins, gang shootings and muggings were common.
 At first, I was falling into bed exhausted late at night, waking up when the kids cried in the middle of the night, and then getting up at the ass-crack of dawn when my darling children decided the day was to begin.
 Even when the kids slept through the night, I was still waking up 20, 30 times a night for what seemed to be no reason.
 I stopped exercising, as I didn’t have the energy.
 I started having panic attacks, depression, fatigue.
 Blogging about how awesome life is was the last thing I wanted to do.
 I wanted to eat a donut.

 But somehow I managed to keep to a Primal diet.
 In fact, during this time I went extreme and starting doing intermittent fasting.
 Except that it wasn’t really by choice.
 And it wasn’t ‘intermittent’ – it was every day.
 I didn’t have time to eat in the morning.
 Breakfast was usually at about 1 p.m. when the kids went down for their nap.
 And dinner was at 9 p.m. after they went to sleep for the night.
 I ate 2 meals a day at really wonky times.
 I thought that was okay – I wasn’t hungry in the mornings – and you shouldn’t eat when you’re not hungry, right?
 I lost my appetite, along with my energy.
 To compensate, I drank lots and lots of coffee.
 It was all I could do to care for the kids in between panic attacks.
 I didn’t even get dressed on most days.